AdrianTJ/bookish-journey/model/README.md

 ## 2. Feature engineering

+Data Preparation: This preprocessing step involves the manipulation and consolidation of raw data from different sources into a standardized format so that it can be used in a model:

+For this process we had to:

+- [x] Drop empty columns, there is no cocktail with more than 12 ingredients.

+- [x] Selecting Specific Columns in Google BigQuery

+- [x] Change all ingredients to lowercase letters.

+- [x] Standarize the name of ingredients

+- [x] Pass ingredientes into one hot encoding format.

 We had to change the format of the data frames from this:

 |idDrink                          | strIngredient1                 | strIngredient2  | strIngredient3|...|